El-gibbor/TDD_Tests/README.md

 - Keep your code clean and adhere to Python's PEP 8 style guidelines.
 - Be respectful and considerate of other contributors' work.

+**NB:**  If you are not yet good with markdown/readme formatting, then you can create a test file (eg: `task-0_test.txt`) inside the task directory and type in all the possible test and edge cases you have.

 Active participation and collaboration within us is highly encouraged.
 Feel free to open issues, ask questions, or provide feedback on existing contributions.
 Together, we can build a valuable resource for ourselves, our succeeding cohorts and anyone learning and practising TDD.